stenvala/aws-cdk-legos/README.md

 Samples are categorized by the advancedness you need to have (grade)

 - Grade 1 (g1 prefix): very basic, start going through these in the order presented below if you are newcomer to AWS and/or CDK.
 Walkthrough is really fast and focus on the things you don't know yet.
-After you have looked some of these, create your own architecture for some play case, develop a stack and deploy.
+After you have looked some of these, create your own designs for some toy case, develop a stack, deploy and enjoy.
 - Grade 2 (g2): some simple, but perhaps less used concepts, that might require some more expertise.
-- Grade 3 (g3): full microservice architectures or equivalent complexity.
+- Grade 3 (g3): full microservice architectures or equivalent complexity or a bit more advanced concepts.

 ## Grade 1